TerminatorNL/Tiquality/README.md

    * tiquality.admin

  * /tq import_griefprevention_claim
    * Will update the GriefPrevention claim (where you are currently standing) existing before Tiquality was installed with TiqualityTrackers.
 You must use this command if the command above loaded a corrupt chunk you do not intend to fix.
 You only need to run this once for each claim that existed before Tiquality was installed!
 This command is hidden from TAB autocompletion.
-Abuse is prevented by only updating if no trackerHolder yet exists.
+Abuse is prevented by only updating if no tracker yet exists.
    * tiquality.use

 ## Frequently asked questions